-Found across the Canal Grande from Ca’ Pesaro, between Palazzo Ruoda and Rio di Noale, Palazzo Gussoni Grimani Dalla Vida is one of those historic buildings that support the architectural image of a city.
+Found across the Grand Canal from Ca’ Pesaro, between Palazzo Ruoda and Rio di Noale, Palazzo Gussoni Grimani Dalla Vida is one of those historic buildings that support the architectural image of a city.
 Venice, to be a true open-air museum, needs each of these buildings, which, side by side, build a charming ensemble.

 Between 1614 and 1618, the Gussoni Grimani Palace was the residence of the English diplomat Sir Henry Wotton, the Doge’s counselor at that time, and also the author of a limited number of poems and translations.

-The façade of the palace was initially adorned with Jacopo Tintoretto’s frescoes, inspired by Michelangelo’s sculptures, frescoes that disappeared in time due to moisture, while the interior courtyard was decorated with frescoes by Giovanni Battista Zelotti illustrating Hercules’ life.
+The facade of the palace was initially adorned with Jacopo Tintoretto’s frescoes, inspired by Michelangelo’s sculptures, frescoes that disappeared in time due to moisture, while the interior courtyard was decorated with frescoes by Giovanni Battista Zelotti illustrating Hercules’ life.

 HOW TO GET THERE